2Friendly4You/PointerDiagram/readme.md

 ## Getting Started

-To use the Electrical Engineering Pointer Visualizer, simply visit our [website](http://tobiasrick.de/PointerDiagram/index.html) (link to the website).
+To use the Electrical Engineering Pointer Visualizer, simply visit our [website](http://tobiasrick.de/PointerDiagram/index.html).
 The tool is web-based and requires no installation.

 ### Prerequisites